musicalentropy/musicalentropy.github.io/_posts/2016-12-4-Spaceship Delay.md

 So, here we are again !
 I'm very happy to do that contest again and I hope I will "perform" better than last times but still, I know I will learn a lot of things again !
 And I'm already happy with the first reviews I got.
 I'm also very happy to see Mr. Wavesfactory doing something for the KVR DC 16, since I have been giving him JUCE/DSP lessons over the past months, and he did the Snare Buzz plug-in all alone.
 I did use his toy and the Siren from Noise Machines to do a little audio demo for my entry yesterday.

-I hope you'll enjoy Spaceship Delay, and if you are a KVR forum member, don't hesitate to vote for me if you liked the plug-in !
+I hope you'll enjoy Spaceship Delay, and if you are a KVR forum member, don't hesitate to vote for me if you like the plug-in !